 For oral liquid, make sure to shake the bottle well first before using, and use the measuring cup provided to have the exact and proper dosage.

-Lexapro is used in different dosages and varies depending on the patient’s condition, which is why it is essential always to follow your doctor’s orders and instructions when taking Lexapro.
+Lexapro is used to treat depression in different dosages and varies depending on the patient’s condition, which is why it is essential always to follow your doctor’s orders and instructions when taking Lexapro.
+The doctor will give a diagnosis or treatment depending on the situation.

 How you will take your Lexapro, like the amount that you should take, the number of times it should be made, and the gaps of time in between intakes should be based according to your doctor’s instructions.